Down Comforters: A Guide to Buying & Caring for Your Investment

 The best down alternative comforter is usually filled with Primaloft, one of the many benefits we’ve gotten from NASA.
 Originally invented for U.S. Army sleeping bags, Primaloft fibers are antimicrobial and repel moisture.
 It’s extremely durable and easily machine-washable and the closest you can get to the delight of natural down.
 Plus, unlike a lot of down alternatives, washing doesn’t leave Primaloft flat or lumpy.

 Another high-end alternative is best if you have young kids or people extremely prone to allergies—silk is still made of natural fibers but is hypoallergenic.
 Silk puffs up to draw moisture away from your body at night.

 A less expensive option is microfiber, a synthetic filling with hollow or spiral microfibers.
 Now, since the properties of down feathers are rather unique, it takes far less down to keep you warm than it does polyester.
 Down alternative comforters have to use more filling to create a similar feel as the natural down.
 This makes it significantly heavier.

-In addition, synthetic fibers gradually break down regardless of how well they are cared for, so down alternative comforters need to be replaced more frequently than down comforters.
+Also, synthetic fibers gradually break down regardless of how well they are cared for, so down alternative comforters need to be replaced more frequently than down comforters.

-Processed down, which is used in most bedding and clothing, is a combination of down clusters, down fibers and plumes, which are small, undeveloped feathers.
+Processed down, which is used in most bedding and clothing, is a combination of down clusters, down fibers, and plumes, which are small, undeveloped feathers.
 This is a less than ideal purchase.